kmi-robots/HanS/postgresql/trigger_functions.md

 This trigger is activated after the previous one, since it is connected to an insertion in the `measurements_anchors` table.
 A new entry in the table means a new measurement has been generated and assigned to an anchor, therefore the target anchor must be updated.
 The mean of the robot positions across measurements is also considered as robot position for the anchor.
+When a new anchor is created or a new measurement is found for an existing anchor, the field complete is set to False.
+In this way, the object anchor will be later selected for reasoning.

 ```sql
 BEGIN